star-haven/docs/starrod/tutorials/GettingStarted/02_How_to_create_your_mod.md

 ## Debug Features

 When compiling your mod in the **Mod Manager**, set the `Enable Debug Information` option in the Compile Mod options > Debug menu to display map names and battle IDs at the bottom of the screen.
-The player’s current position will also be printed.
+The player's current position will also be printed.
 This also enables the debug features, which can be accessed using the D-Pad buttons:

 * Dpad-Up toggles turbo speed and makes enemies unable to start combat with Mario on contact.